 2. BigCommerce Analytics

-The ability to check keywords most commonly input into the search bar is a prominent feature of any analytics program.
-With this platform, too, you can check what your customers/visitors are typing in the BigCommerce search tool.
+The ability to check keywords most commonly input into the search bar is a prominent feature of any analytics programme.
+With this platform, you can check what your customers/visitors are typing in the BigCommerce search tool.

 Also, you can see the keywords and language that customers prefer and compare them with the content on your website.
 If the language is different, you can modify it to match the keyword used by the customer so that there are instant matches.

 These sections in BigCommerce will help understand the issues that impact conversion rates.
-So, this option won’t provide any significant insights and ideas into your eCommerce if you are starting.
-But we think this system will benefit those with an established customer base.
+So, this option won’t provide any significant insights and ideas into your eCommerce if you start.
+However, we think this system will benefit those with an established customer base.

 3. Quantcast Measure